 Britain Yearly Meeting staff have prepared new model safeguarding documents, which follow modern good practice from the specialist safeguarding organisation Thirtyone:eight (offsite link), adapted to the Quaker context.
 The documents are now available on the 'Safeguarding' page.

 We send out a regular e-newsletter to safeguarding coordinators and others who are interested.
 It is free to subscribe to and open to anyone.
 We encourage each trustee body to have at least one member subscribed.
-Find out more on the safeguarding resources pages on Q-groups, https://groups.quaker.org.uk/groups/safe/.
+To subscribe, send your request to the Safeguarding Officer at Safe@Quaker.org.uk

 You can visit Thirtyone:eight's own website.

 This specialist organisation offers professional advice, support and training for Quaker local and area meetings on all areas of safeguarding and safe practice.
 This includes:

 - A telephone helpline 0303 003 11 11 (Mon-Fri 9am-5pm) plus an out of hours service for urgent calls, or by email firstname.lastname@example.org.
 All advice is confirmed in writing.
 Callers receive expert advice and support, including:

 - Responding to and managing allegations of abuse

 - Management of offenders in places of worship and elsewhere

 - Issues such as past abuse or re-offending

 - A website with useful resources about safeguarding.